aamazie/AI-AWS-GPU-EC2-Config/README.md

 INSTALL

-I set up my own Amazon AWS EC2 instance without using an NVIDIA GPU CLOUD image due to FaceSwap's inability to use the latest CUDA and cuDNN versions.
+I set up my own Amazon AWS EC2 instance without using an NVIDIA GPU CLOUD image due to some repo's inability to use the latest CUDA and cuDNN versions.
 The EC2 instance was an Ubuntu 16.04 virtual server.
 I accessed it with Putty and WinSCP from my Windows 10 machine.

 I used CUDA 8 and cuDNN 7.3.1